tevaughan/region-fill-dirichlet/README.md

 interpolating the corner-values, which were solved for.

-Because the bilinear interpolant is a low-order solution to Laplace's equation, what this approach does is to provide a solution to
-Laplace's equation such that a low-order solution is mandated over large portions of the deep interior of the filled region.
+Because the bilinear interpolant is a low-polynimal-order solution to Laplace's equation over the coordinates of the grid, what this approach does is, while solving Laplace's equation, to mandate a low-order solution over large portions of the deep interior of the filled region.
 But this is precisely where the solution is likely to be of low order anyway, and so a large increase in speed can be obtained with minimal loss of precision in the solution.

 ## Old Design Under Namespace `regfill`